mbuotidem/FlashCards/README.md

 ﻿﻿# Overview

-Flaschards is a Blazor web application for the creation and studying of flashcards.
+Flashcards is a Blazor web application for the creation and studying of flashcards.
 # Links

 Project Live site : [FlashCards](https://mbuotidem.github.io/FlashCards)